kammitama5/kammitama5.github.io/_posts/2018-6-11-Monday-June-11th.md

   comes up) *bites nails*.

 ## I also had the worst diet of all time today
-- I swear; my meals today were a frappacinno, a pack of Cheddar Chex Mix and an order of fries today.
+- I swear; my meals today were a frappuccino, a pack of Cheddar Chex Mix and an order of fries today.
   That was it, pretty much, besides straight up tea all day.
 I've *never* eaten so badly in my life before.
 Pretty embarrassed.
 Never again.